 How the sausage is made.

-tl;drI’m a content designer for Bulb.
-Current obsessions: error messages and behavioural prompts.
+tl;drI’m a content designer for Miro.
+Current obsessions: upgrade flows and naming conventions.

-I write a newsletter about all the moments that make up a life called 100%.
+I write a newsletter about looking at life very closely called 100%.

 I maintain a list of the 100 things I like most about living in London.
 It’s a bit neglected these days.